-Non-controlling interests represent interests in certain subsidiaries not held by the Group and are presented separately in the consolidated statements of comprehensive income and consolidated statements of changes in equity and within equity in the consolidated statements of financial position, separately from equity attributable to the equityholders of Group.
+Non-controlling interests represent interests in certain subsidiaries not held by the Parent Company and are presented separately in the consolidated statements of comprehensive income (loss) and consolidated statements of changes in equity and within equity in the consolidated statements of financial position, separately from equity attributable to the equityholders of Parent Company.

-Non-controlling interests represent the portion of profit or loss and the net assets not held bythe Group.
+Noncontrolling interest represents the portion of profit or loss and the net assets not held bythe Group.
 Transactions with noncontrolling interest are accounted for using the entity concept method, whereby the difference between the consideration and the book value of the share of the net assets acquired is recognized as an equity transaction.